 Food pairings would include Filet Mignon, NY Steak, Roast Beef, short ribs, veal chops, roast pork, pork tenderloin, lamb, duck, venison, grilled salmon, roast chicken, Mexican food, Asian Beef and Pork dishes, mild Indian curries, vegetable casseroles, and soft and rich cheeses.

-This Weissburgunder, which is otherwise known as Pinot Blanc, opens with aromas of acacia and wildflowers which then evolve into nice fruit flavors of white peaches, honeydew melon, and a hint of lemon.
-There is a medium mouthfeel along with perfect balance and acidity.
+This Weissburgunder, which is otherwise known as Pinot Blanc, opens with aromas of acacia and wildflowers along with hints of camellia and fresh cut hay.
+The wine then immediately saturates your entire palate with refreshing flavors of white peaches, honeydew melon, and hints of lemon, cantaloupe, and strawberries.
+There is a perfectly balanced medium body but which feels fuller with its fully saturated and memorable finish.

-Food pairings would include sole, crab, shrimp, halibut, seafood salads, veal, pasta salads, green salads, and light vegetable dishes.
+Food pairings would include sole, crab, shrimp, scallops, sea bass, halibut, grilled tuna, seafood salads, veal, baked chicken, pasta salads, creamy pasta dishes, creamy curries, chicken and vegetable stir frys, green salads, and light vegetable dishes.

 Grauburgunder is the German name for Pinot Gris and this wine has aromas of pineapple, lychee, kiwi, white flowers, and ripe juicy apples and flavors of honeydew melon, mild pear, along with hints of pineapple, mild lemon, and tangerine.
 There is a light to medium mouthfeel along with perfect balance, light acidity, and a refreshing saturated finish.